HappyCow: Financing

+HappyCow Inc. is registered as a stock corporation in California, with an address in Hong Kong.
+HappyCow states it is "a free-to-use site, non-profit in nature but not 501-c status".
 Income generated is recycled into the running of the operation.
-Sources of website funding — now also IOS and Android apps — were and are advertisement, business sponsorship, and user contributions.
+Sources of funding include advertisements, business sponsorships, app downloads, and user contributions.

 In 2014, The HappyCow Cookbook: Recipes from Top-Rated Vegan Restaurants around the World was published.